 2. Any alteration of a “historic structure,” provided that the alteration will not preclude the structure’s continued designation as a “historic structure.”
-(Ord.
-1251, 2008; Ord.
-763, 1996; Ord.
-472, 1987; Ord.
-331, 1980)
+Moved to Article 5: Floodplain Management?

 “Temporary sign”: Any sign or advertising display intended to be displayed for a period of not more than90 calendar days.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Temporary use”: A use established for a specified period of time, with the intent to discontinue the use at the end of the designated time period.
-(Ord.
-763, 1996)
+Moved to 1.13

 “Total system height”: The vertical height from existing grade to the highest possible point of a wind energy conversion system.
-(Ord.
-1313, 2010; Ord.
-1215, 2007)
+Moved to 1.14

 “Trade construction sign”: A sign listing one or more persons or firms participating in development, construction, or financing of a project.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Traffic regulation sign”: Any sign that regulates the speed, direction, or flow of traffic on a site.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Traffic safety sight area”: That portion of both public and private property located at any corner and bounded by the curb line or edge of a roadway of the intersecting streets and a line joining points on the curb or edge of roadway 45 feet from the point of intersection of the extended curb lines or edges of the roadway (see figure below).
-(Ord.
-763, 1996)
+Moved to 1.14

 “Transient basis”: A period of 21 days or less during any 30-day period.
-(Ord.
-801, 1998; Ord.
-763, 1996)
+Moved to 1.14

 “Tree”: A large, woody plant having one or several self-supporting stems or trunks and numerous branches.
 May be classified as deciduous or evergreen.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Truck, pickup”: A vehicle with a maximum height of 10 feet and a length of 22 feet, with the capacity to carry a maximum of 6 passengers and containing an attached sided but unenclosed cargo area.
 Pickup trucks have the capacity to carry an enclosed camper with the cargo area.
 This definition does not include tow-trucks, which is a “commercial vehicle”.
-(Ord.
-801, 1998)
+Moved to 1.14

 “Understory”: Assemblages of natural low-level woody, herbaceous, and ground cover species which exist in the area below the canopy of the trees.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Unit of operation”: An individual and separate unit of activity or function within a building, such as a single shop within a business complex or a single business occupying an entire building.
-(Ord.
-763, 1996; Ord 386, 1981)
+Moved to 1.14

 “Use”: The purpose (type and extent) for which land or a building is arranged, designed, or intended, or for which either land or a structure is occupied or maintained.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Value”: The cost of replacing a sign with one of like material and workmanship.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Variance”: A discretionary approval which permits the departure from the strict application of the development standards contained in the current development code.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Vegetation, native”: Any plant species with a geographic distribution indigenous to all or part of the state of Nevada.
 Plant species which have been introduced by man are not native vegetation.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Vehicle, Commercial”: See Commercial vehicle.
-(Ord.
-801, 1998)
+Moved to 1.14

 “Vehicle sales lot”: An open area used for the display, sale, or rental of new or used motorized vehicles.
-(Ord.
-763, 1996)
+Moved to 1.13

 “Wall sign”: A sign mounted on an exterior wall of a building intended to be viewed from outside the building.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)